-EIST (Enhanced Intel SpeedStep Technology) allows the system to automatically adjust processor voltage and core frequency to reduce power consumption and heat dissipation.
-The options are Disabled (GV3 Disabled), and Enabled (GV3 Enabled).
-(Note: GV3 is Intel Speedstep support used on older platforms.)
-Please refer to Intel's website for detailed information.)
+EIST (Enhanced Intel SpeedStep Technology) allows the system to automatically adjust processor voltage and core frequency in an effort to reduce power consumption and heat dissipation.
+Please refer to Intel's web site for detailed information.
+The options are Disabled and Enabled.